-(iii) West Bear Co-Ni Prospect
+(iii) West Bear Project

-The West Bear Project lands host the West Bear Cobalt-Nickel Deposit and are 100% owned by UEX, with the exception of Mineral Lease 5424 which is a joint arrangement between UEX (77.575%), Empresa Nacional Del Uranio S.A.
+The West Bear Project lands host the West Bear Cobalt-Nickel Deposit and the West Bear Uranium Deposit and are 100% owned by UEX, with the exception of Mineral Lease 5424 which is a joint arrangement between UEX (77.575%), Empresa Nacional Del Uranio S.A.
 (7.680%), Nordostschweizerische Kraftwerke A.G.
 (7.68%) and Encana (7.066%).

-Notes to the Condensed Interim Consolidated Financial Statements For the three-month periods ended March 31, 2019 and 2018 (Unaudited - Expressed in Canadian Dollars)
+Notes to the Condensed Interim Consolidated Financial Statements For the six-month periods ended June 30, 2019 and 2018 (Unaudited - Expressed in Canadian Dollars)